 Under Basic Option, we provide benefits for care received from Preferred providers when your Medicare Advantage plan is primary, even out of the Medicare Advantage plan's network and/or service area.
 However, we will not waive any of our copayments or coinsurance for services you receive from Preferred providers who do not participate in the Medicare Advantage plan.
 Please remember that you must receive care from Preferred providers in order to receive Basic Option benefits.
-See page 20 for the exceptions to this requirement.
+See Section 3 for the exceptions to this requirement.

-Suspended FEHB coverage to enroll in a Medicare Advantage plan: If you are an annuitant or former spouse, you can suspend your FEHB coverage to enroll in a Medicare Advantage plan, eliminating your FEHB premium.
+Suspended PSHB coverage to enroll in a Medicare Advantage plan: If you are an annuitant or former spouse, you can suspend your PSHB coverage to enroll in a Medicare Advantage plan, eliminating your PSHB premium.
 (OPM does not contribute to your Medicare Advantage plan premium.)
-For information on suspending your FEHB enrollment, contact your retirement office.
-If you later want to re-enroll in the FEHB Program, generally you may do so only at the next Open Season unless you involuntarily lose coverage or move out of the Medicare Advantage plan's service area.
+For information on suspending your PSHB enrollment, contact your retirement or employing office.
+If you later want to re-enroll in the PSHB Program, generally you may do so only at the next Open Season unless you involuntarily lose coverage or move out of the Medicare Advantage plan's service area.

-- Medicare prescription drug coverage (Part D) - When we are the primary payor, we process the claim first.
-If you enroll in Medicare Part D and we are the secondary payor, we will review claims for your prescription drug costs that are not covered by Medicare Part D and consider them for payment under the FEHB plan. - Medicare prescription drug coverage (Part B)
+Medicare prescription drug coverage (Part D) When we are the primary payor, we process the claim first.
+If you (as an active employee eligible for Medicare Part D or their covered Medicare Part D-eligible family member) enroll in any open market Medicare Part D plan and we are the secondary payor, we will review claims for your prescription drug costs that are not covered by that Medicare Part D plan and consider them for payment under the PSHB plan.